Call: 780-482-1414 Email: info@nakatsuiderm.com

 – Cryotherapy with liquid nitrogen is frequently used when the lesion appears to be innocent.
 The liquid nitrogen freezes the lesion causing it to blister, separate from the skin and eventually shed.

-– When there are many actinic keratoses 5-fluorouracil (5-FU), also known as Efudex 5%, applied twice daily for 2-3 weeks can destroy the sun damaged cells.
+– When there are many actinic keratoses 5-fluorouracil (5-FU), also known as Efudex 5%, combined with a vitamin D cream called Dovonex, is applied twice daily for 4 days to destroy the sun damaged cells.

 – Chemical peels may also be used in the event of multiple actinic keratoses.